captain5/python/README.md

 # python

-what i do with python?
+what can i do with python?
 python study http://www.liaoxuefeng.com/

 #### Hello world